hiteshi-infotech-new/layered-testing-csharp/README.md

 ## The Task

 This repository contains a tiny fragment of a real-life project.
-We have changes class and interface names to protect the real project.
+We have changed class and interface names to protect the real project.
 The code is in C# using .NET 5.0.

 You have been asked to have a look at class `LegacyCalculator` and find ways for how its implementation could be improved.
 You are given a time box of 1 hour.